bologer/anycomment.io/readme.txt

 * Warn users about missing API keys when reCAPTCHA enabled, #333
 * Removed .map.css & .map.js files, package is not lighter, #336
+* Chart data in Console tab is now display months data in native language + it is not cached

 **Fixes:**